 - The Social Services Division at Eastland Memorial Hospital in Texas kicked off a hospital-wide toiletries drive on HCADV Day to benefit their local domestic violence community partner, Crime Victim Assistance Center (pictured above).
 The drive will run for the remainder of the month.

 - The Jacobi Medical Center, a Trauma I medical facility in New York, held a month-long donation drive for local domestic violence shelters.
 The Center additionally implemented the Clothesline Project.
 Patients and staff created t-shirts expressing their ideas on relationship abuse, which are available for viewing during the month of October.

 The New Jersey Health Cares About Domestic and Sexual Violence Collaborative obtained a Joint Legislative Resolution recognizing HCADV Day as “New Jersey Health Cares About Domestic and Sexual Violence Day”.

 - The Jersey Battered Women’s Services developed posters and a toolkit featuring content on HCADV Day.

 - The Texas Council on Family Violence developed sharable graphics to raise awareness that domestic violence is a healthcare issue as part of HCADV Day.

 - The Center for Community Solutions shared a blog post about HCADV Day.

+Planning ahead?
+In observance of Yum Kippur 2019, the 20th annual HCADV Day will be held on the 3rd Wednesday of the month, October 16, 2019.
 We offer a number of resources to help you organize events and activities on and beyond HCADV Day, such as this webinar featuring planning tips and social media tools.
 We encourage you to be creative!
-The 19th annual HCADV Day will be held on October 10, 2018.

 For questions about the National Health Resource Center on Domestic Violence, organizing local events, or to talk through your ideas contact firstname.lastname@example.org.